The Kettlebell Swing – Introduction

 As you have learned, the kettlebell swing uses the same muscles as the deadlift.

-As 1,000 pound deadlifter Andy Bolton says:
+As 1,000-pound world record deadlifter Andy Bolton says:

 “The kettlebell swing is a great developer of the posterior chain and will teach you how to develop some awesome snap in your hips.